 There isn't a legal requirement that a power of attorney be prepared or reviewed by a Washington estate planning lawyer.
 However, if you are giving important powers over to another person, it is wise to get individual legal advice before signing a complicated form.
 A person who signs a power of attorney should fully understand what it means, and consider all the risks and alternatives available to them.

 The basics of Washington's durable power of attorney laws are highlighted below.
-See Wills and Durable Power of Attorney for Health Care for a general overview.
+See Power of Attorney for Healthcare and Living Wills for a general overview.